nspo/pyvisualcompare/README.md

 If you are running MacOS, you will probably have to install XQuartz and adapt the parameters a bit - see [this guide](https://gist.github.com/cschiewek/246a244ba23da8b9f0e7b11a68bf3285).

+### Frontend options

+#### Static size
+You can choose to take a screenshot of the target web page with a static size.
+This seems to be necessary for some web pages to work correctly.

+#### Delay
+If the web page is not yet fully loaded when the virtual screenshot is taken (e.g. due to Javascript), you may want to increase the default delay of 350 ms to a higher value.

 ### Backend on Linux
 The setup wizard will help to install the needed packages on the backend server.